 Events can be reweighted by this command.
 If muon stops and decays in the volume logicalVolume, the event will be reweighted using the requested weight.
 Namely, only each $n^{th}$ event will be stored in the output Root tree (n = weight) with the Root tree output variable "weight" set to weight, while other (non- $n^{th}$ ) events will be aborted.
 (The decision which event is to be stored and which to be aborted is done at random).
 This reweighting might be useful in the cases when the user wants to speed-up the simulation (respectively to reduce the number of fully simulated events), while keeping the high number of events interesting for the analysis.
-For example, one can set the reweighting of events in which muons stop in the collimator.
-The user should then use the weight stored in the Root tree when analysing the simulated data (i.e. when filling histograms).
+For example, one can set the reweight stored in the Root tree when analysing the simulated data (i.e. when filling histograms).
 Compared to the simulation with no weighting applied, the histograms with weighted events will have larger errors, but the distributions should not differ more then within the statistical errors.